top of page

 Hong Kong Centre for Cerebro-Cardiovascular Health Engineering

-Derek Ho is currently an associate professor at the Department of Materials Science and Engineering at City University of Hong Kong.
-He serves as co-principal investigator at the Hong Kong Centre for Cerebro-Cardiovascular Health Engineering, where he contributes stretchable multifunctional sensing materials for wearable medical devices.
-Derek is also cross-appointed by the Department of Materials Science and Engineering, Yonsei University, Seoul, South Korea, for research collaboration in human-centric flexible materials.
+Prof. Derek Ho is currently an associate professor at the Department of Materials Science and Engineering at City University of Hong Kong.
+He serves as co-principal investigator at the Hong Kong Centre for Cerebro-Cardiovascular Health Engineering, where he conducts translational research in multifunctional materials and devices for wearable medical electronics.
+Prof. Ho is also cross-appointed by the Department of Materials Science and Engineering, Yonsei University, Seoul, South Korea.

-Derek was born in Hong Kong, immigrated to Canada at the age of 12, returning after obtaining his PhD.
-He received his B.A.Sc. (first-class honours) and M.A.Sc. in Electrical and Computer Engineering from the University of British Columbia (UBC), Vancouver, Canada.
-At UBC, Derek focused on microelectronics and became fascinated with small devices.
-Derek received his Ph.D. in Electrical and Computer Engineering from the University of Toronto, Toronto, Canada in 2013, where he worked on sensors combining functional materials and microelectronics for chemical and bio sensing applications.
+Prof. Ho was born in Hong Kong and received his education in Canada.
+After obtaining his PhD, he returned to Hong Kong to begin his academic career.
+Prof. Ho received his B.A.Sc. (first-class honours) and M.A.Sc. in Electrical and Computer Engineering from the University of British Columbia (UBC), Vancouver, Canada.
+At UBC, he focused on microelectronics and became fascinated with small devices.
+Prof. Ho received his Ph.D. in Electrical and Computer Engineering from the University of Toronto, Toronto, Canada in 2013, for his work integrating functional materials and microelectronics for chemical and bio analysis applications.

-Outside of the lab, Derek enjoys nature, photography, playing the piano, and tennis (in Hong Kong), and snowboarding (in Canada).
-Update: Derek has little life outside the university and has no hobbies :)
+Outside of the lab, Prof. Ho enjoys nature, photography, playing the piano, and tennis (in Hong Kong), and snowboarding (in Canada).
+Update: Prof. Ho has little life outside the university and has no hobbies :)

 Materials Horizons emerging investigator series: Professor Derek Ho, City University of Hong Kong, China